NWSSP Student Awards Services implements the NHS Wales Bursary Scheme, which provides funding for a range of health education courses in Wales.

-Allocation of the undergraduate bursaries are dependant on academic achievement and satisfying all entry requirements associated with the programmes.
+In order to gain a place on the course and therefore an allocated placement, the offer is also dependant on academic achievement and satisfying all entry requirements associated with the programmes.

-Bursary numbers are limited for NHS programmes.
-Whilst we make every effort to limit the number of offers to minimise the risk of disappointment of not having a bursary, occasionally the number of students achieving the conditions for entry exceeds the number of bursary funded places available.
+Placement numbers are limited for NHS programmes.
+Whilst we make every effort to limit the number of offers to minimise the risk of disappointment of not gaining a place, occasionally the number of students achieving the conditions for entry exceeds the number of placements available.
 Should this situation arise, Cardiff Met will operate a points system based on academic achievement and/or interview scores as well as a Firm reply.
 Unfortunately, for those applicants who choose Cardiff Met as their Insurance choice, we cannot guarantee a place.

 In exceptional circumstances, the Programme Director may also offer a guaranteed place for the following year.

-Due to the different application system for Postgraduate, the number of offers made will reflect the allocation of bursaries available.
+Due to the different application system for Postgraduate Dietetics, the number of offers made will reflect the allocation of placements available.

 Further information & Contact Details